eggplantbren/TimeBombs/README.md

 * Nick Rumbaugh (UC Davis)
 * Jim Chiang (SLAC)

-Feel free to send us email, tweets, issues, pull requests etc. The code is still under development and not yet written up, so beware.
+Feel free to send us comments and questions via the [issues](https://github.com/eggplantbren/TimeBombs/issues), or submit a pull request.
+The code is still under development and in the process of being written up, so beware.
 It'd be lovely to hear from you though!

-(c) 2014,2015 Brendon J. Brewer, Philip J. Marshall, Nicholas A. Rumbaugh
+(c) 2014, 2015 Brendon J. Brewer, Philip J. Marshall, Nicholas A. Rumbaugh

-LICENCE: GNU GPL v3.
+License: GNU GPL v3.

 ### Getting Started